aaronshibutho-prog/multi-factor-valuation-model/README.md

 # multi-factor-valuation-model
 Built a multi-factor stock valuation model in Python that automates intrinsic value estimation using real-time financial data.
 The model integrates DCF, capital structure analysis, profitability metrics, and scoring logic to produce structured buy/fair/sell signals.
-I have made it Tech-Savvy, as it uses pandas and Yfinance for data structuring and extraction.
+I have made it Tech-Savvy by using pandas and Yfinance for data structuring and extraction.

 **Methodology Used**
-The model evaluates companies using:

 -*1️ Price-to-Book (P/B) Ratio:*
 Used with the ROE context to avoid misleading signals.